 Handle comes mounted on the Mounting Board inside the wooden crate.
-To remove the handle from the board, please follow steps 1 through 3 below.
+To remove the handle from the board, please follow steps 1 through 3 below. →

-To remove the Actuator Post: Unscrew flat head socket screw with hex wrench, being careful that the keyed actuator device or exterior retainer plate does not fall from the backside of the plywood mounting board.
-Now lift the handle away from plywood to gain access to the actuator post tilt the actuator post toward the horizontal handle section, then remove.
+1. To remove Actuator Post: Unscrew flat head socket screw with hex wrench, being careful that the keyed actuator device does not fall from the backside of the plywood mounting board.
+Now lift the handle away from plywood to gain access to the actuator post and tilt the actuator post toward the horizontal handle section, then remove.
 Be careful not to lose the cylinder-operating pin, handle return plunger and spring, or the triple hole bushing.

 2. FOR RAIL MOUNT HANDLE.
 Rotate round connector pivot fitting counter clockwise and remove from Adapter Block.
-Note: Use pliers and rubber strip (to protect finish) for removal of round connector. →
+Note: Use pliers and rubber strip (to protect finish) for removal of round connector.
+Remove the Exterior Handle Screw to release the exterior handle from the adapter block.